REPAshka/Python-Brazil-analysis/README.md

 ## Analysis of information and forecasting of the most promising area for the development of an online store in Brazil

+Taking information from SQL, analysis on Python and visualisation in Tableau.
-rar file contains whole project
+RAR file contains the whole project.